sandesvitor/archlinux_tutorial_installation/README.md

 ## **1. Creating bootable USB flash drive**:

-All devices are mounted in the /dev folder.
-In Linux, if we want to make a USB flash drive bootable, we can use the **dd** command:
+In Linux, all devices are mounted in the /dev folder.
+If we want to make a USB flash drive bootable, we can use the **dd** command:

 ```shell
 [~]$ dd if=archlinux-2021.02.01-x86_64.iso of=/dev/usb bs=4M status=progress && sync